zapier/visual-builder/docs/_conversion/maintaining.md

 The most immediate and important difference you’ll notice is that the new platform introduces the concept of [versions](https://platform.zapier.com/docs/versions).

 In the legacy Web Builder, you’d make a clone of your project to make changes to your integration.
-In the new platform the workflow is similar, but you can manage multiple version of your app for a lot more control and flexibility.
+In the new platform, the workflow is similar, but you can manage multiple versions of your app for a lot more control and flexibility.

 The top level of your integration is a thin container that houses the title, logo, description of your app.
 All partnership metrics and analytics will reference this container.